okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/node-express/reqautheverything.md

-You can use a middleware function to protect every endpoint so only authenticated users can access antyhing.
+You can use a middleware function to protect every endpoint so only authenticated users can access anything.

 1. Open **app.js**.
 1. Add the middleware function: